NL & ASEAN - Indonesia

 Diplomatic training for ASEAN Member States

-The Netherlands has been providing various diplomatic training programs for ASEAN since 2010.
-Annually, the Netherlands Institute for Foreign Relations Clingendael organizes a program for diplomats of each ASEAN Member State, as well as the ASEAN Secretariat, on general diplomatic skills.
+The Netherlands is providing various diplomatic training programs for ASEAN since 2010.
+Annually, the Netherlands Institute for Foreign Relations Clingendael organizes a program for diplomats of ASEAN Member States and the ASEAN Secretariat, on general diplomatic skills.

 ASEAN Institute for Peace and Reconciliation